 Worried about overdraft?
 Pausing your roundups when your account balance is low is the best option, but by default, Mylo will never transfer money out of your account if your balance is below $25.
 You can override this rule in your settings if you'd like, but I'd recommend keeping it on.

 You know what they say when it comes to saving: pay yourself first.

-Simply go into the Mylo app, tap your goal, then just hit the blue “+ Add funds” button, and you can add however much you'd like as a one-time deposit.
+Simply go into the Moka app, tap your goal, then just hit the blue “+ Add funds” button, and you can add however much you'd like as a one-time deposit.